RashwanthJeyaprakash/MySQL_Fundamentals/README.md

 ---

+## **Customer_Behaviour Analysis**  personel mini project

+## objective

+Understand customer trends at a DVD rental store by analyzing:
+- Who rents the most?
+- Which customers are most loyal?
+- How recent, frequent, and valuable are their rentals?
+- ETC...

+## Schema diagram

+-insert pic

+---

 ##  Key Objectives Covered

-Several queries written for each objective.
+Several queries written for various objective.
 Select to view
 - Master the "Big 6" SQL components:
   `SELECT`, `FROM`, `WHERE`, `GROUP BY`, `HAVING`, `ORDER BY`.
 - Use aggregate functions: